shreyashankar19/physical-computing-final/README.md

 ### Detailed Project Description

-< Explain the "what" of your project:   What is it?
-What does it do?
-Explain the "why" of your project:  What problem is it responding to?
-What issue is it engaging?

 This device operates in a simple manner, by sending a text message to a pre-registered phone number if it detects a force over a certain amount.
 The force sensitive resistor used while creating this device measures force in terms of resistance; a higher resistance equates to a lower amount of force applied.
-A resistance measurement of 250 Ohms equates to a force measurement of 100 Newtons, or 22 pounds.
+Baed on values of a 10 KOhm resistor, a resistance measurement of 250 Ohms equates to a force measurement of 100 Newtons, or 22 pounds.
 For the purpose of the demo, the force that was required for the sensor to send a signal was on the lower side - 200 Ohms.
 If used in the real world, an average 30-year-old man has a crushing grip strength of 80 pounds for his dominant hand.
 Therefore, the resistance value required to be measured would be much lower (around 100 Ohms).

 Using this device is simple, a woman simply has to put the armband on before she goes out for a run, and the continue with her regular routine.
 This device will only act if force is detected.
 There is no extra effort required on the woman's part, apart from the pre-registration of her "emergency" number.